adrianna157/trade-wars-client/README.md

 Me plus you (One time, I'ma tell you one time)
 Me plus you (One time, I'ma tell you one time)
 One time (one time) one time

+They fell in love one summer
+A little too wild for each other
+Shiny 'til it wasn't
+Feels good 'til it doesn't
+It was her first real lover
+His too 'til he had another
+Oh, God, when she found out
+Trust levels went way down